Sets details of the “environment” of a Genstat job.

 DISPLAY statement will then report the chosen fault in the standard way.
 The fault indicator is automatically cleared at the start of each job.

-PAUSE option lets you specify how many lines of output are produced at a time; you might, for example, want to read the output on a terminal screen before more output replaces it.
+PAUSE option allows you to specify how many lines of output are produced at a time; you might, for example, want to read the output on a terminal screen before more output replaces it.
 Obviously this is relevant only in interactive mode, and may not be needed in the implementations of Genstat that provide a scrollable output window.
 By initial default, all output is sent to the current output channel as soon as it is available.
 Some computers can store the output, irrespective of whether Genstat itself has a scrollable window, and let you scroll forward and back to read it at leisure: others just provide keys to freeze the output while you are reading a section, and then to continue to the next segment of output.
 If you set

 PAUSE=n, then after every n lines of output Genstat gives a prompt: